 a) Vision and medical History Report

 b) Distance Vision Acuity (Corrected and or Non-Corrected) (Acuity at specific distance) (20/20

 c) Near Vision Acuity (Corrected and or Non-Corrected) (Acuity Within arms length)

 e) Depth Perception Testing

 g) Peripheral Vision Assessment

-2) Optometrist (D.O.O.): Our resident Optometrist has been working in the optometry industry for 35 years and has worked with athletes of most sports all over the country.
-In the event the athletes initial screening identify s abnormalities, our D.O.O. can make the appropriate medical diagnosis through advanced screening listed below.
+2) Optometrist (VP-O.D.): Our resident Optometrist has been working in the optometry industry for 35 years and has worked with athletes of most sports all over the country.
+In the event the athletes initial screening identify s abnormalities, our O.D. can make the appropriate medical diagnosis through advanced screening listed below.

 a) Distance Vision Acuity Correction Prescription